Customization APIs

 Notes:

-- The "tag_id" value at the end of the path can be found in the "id" value in the tag object that makes up element of the array returned from Tag List.
+- The "tag_id" in the path corresponds to the "id" value in each tag object from the Tag List array.

 - If your organization is registered on Kentik's EU cluster, use api.kentik.eu in place of api.kentik.com in the URL above.

-The parameters to be changed are passed into the call with a JSON tag object that contains only the fields (name:value pairs) that are to be updated.
-The following example shows the tag object that would be used to update the port that the tag tries to match:
+Parameters to be updated are included in a JSON tag object with only the fields to be changed.
+The following example shows an update to the port field:

 {